×

 What are the pros and cons of living in Ecuador?

 "Expats and digital nomads often appreciate the affordability of living in Ecuador.
 The cost of living is much lower than in many other countries, making it an attractive option for those looking to stretch their budget.
 Additionally, the country is known for its diverse landscapes, from the Amazon rainforest to the Andes mountains, making it a great place to explore and enjoy the outdoors.
 Expats and digital nomads also enjoy the friendly and welcoming culture of Ecuador, which makes it easy to settle in and make friends.
 On the downside, the infrastructure in Ecuador can be lacking in some areas, making it difficult to access certain services.
-Additionally, the language barrier can be a challenge for those who don't speak Spanish," explained one expat living in Ecuador.
+Additionally, the language barrier can be a challenge for those who don't speak Spanish," said one member in Ecuador.

 View More Answers